albedo-engine/swizzler/README.md

     Box::new(RegexMatcher::new("roughness", Regex::new(r"(?i)rough(ness)?").unwrap()))
   )

-// Creates target.
+// Creates a target.
 Each target describes a texture to generate. let metal_roughness_target = GenericTarget::new(vec![ ("metalness", 0),
   None,